Skip to main content

 Tutorial: U6 and Type K Thermocouples

 The following instructions will help you connect a Type K thermocouple to a LabJack U6 in a differential input configuration using LJControlPanel.
-After that has been done, there are instructions for how to read the value of a Type K thermocouple and save the data to a .csv file using LJLogUD.
+After that has been done, there are instructions for how to read the value of a Type K thermocouple and log to file using LJLogUD.

 1. Go through the U6 Quickstart Guide.